Edward Ardizzone: Post-war career

 After the War, Ardizzone resumed his freelance career and received commissions from The Strand Magazine for cover artwork, from the Ealing film studios for promotional material and from the Guinness company for adverts.
 Ardizzone was commissioned to produce a watercolour portrait of Winston Churchill and continued to write and illustrate books.
 The most famous Tim book is the inaugural Greenaway Medal-winner, Tim All Alone (Oxford, 1956).
 The series continued until 1972 with Tim's Last Voyage which was followed in 1977 by Ship's Cook Ginger.

-Beside writing and illustrating his own books, Ardizzone also illustrated books written by others, including some editions of Anthony Trollope and H. E. Bates's My Uncle Silas.
+Besides writing and illustrating his own books, Ardizzone also illustrated books written by others, including some editions of Anthony Trollope and H. E. Bates's My Uncle Silas.
 He illustrated the C. Day Lewis children's novel, The Otterbury Incident (1948).
 One of his happiest collaborations was that with Eleanor Farjeon, especially on The Little Bookroom (Oxford, 1955 collection).
 Ardizzone illustrated some novels by the American author Eleanor Estes, including Pinky Pye, The Witch Family, The Alley, Miranda the Great, and The Tunnel of Hugsy Goode (1958 to 1972).
-In 1962 he illustrated an edition of J. M. Barrie's Peter Pan, retold by Eleanor Graham, and A Ring of Bells (1962), John Betjeman's abridged version for children of his autobiographical poem Summoned by Bells (1960).
+In 1962, he illustrated an edition of J. M. Barrie's Peter Pan, retold by Eleanor Graham, and A Ring of Bells (1962), John Betjeman's abridged version for children of his autobiographical poem Summoned by Bells (1960).

 For illustrating Titus in Trouble, written by James Reeves, Ardizzone was a commended runner-up for the 1959 Greenaway Medal.
 Ardizzone is particularly noted for having not just illustrated the covers and contents of books, but inked in the title text and author's name in his own hand, giving the books a distinctive look on shelves.
 An example is Clive King's Stig of the Dump from 1963.
 The Nurse Matilda series of children's books (1964–74) was written by his cousin Christianna Brand, who was seven years younger.
 Their shared grandmother had told the stories to both cousins and she had learned them from her father.